pola-rs/polars-book/user_guide/src/howcani/data/strings.md

 Thanks to its `Arrow` backend `Polars` string operations are much faster compared to the same operations performed with `NumPy` or `Pandas`.
-In the latter, strings are stored as `Python` objects and while traversing the `np.array` or the `pd.Series` the CPU needs to follow all the string pointers, and jump through many different memory locations; which is, as expected, quite computationally expensive.
+In the latter, strings are stored as `Python` objects and while traversing the `np.array` or the `pd.Series` the CPU needs to follow all the string pointers, and jump to many random memory locations; which is very cache inefficient.
 In `Polars` (*e.g.*, `Arrow` data structure) strings are contiguous in memory and traversing is cache-optimal and predictable for the CPU.

-The string processing functions available in `Polars` are:
+The string processing functions available in `Polars` are available in :

 - [`.str_parse_date()`](POLARS_PY_REF_GUIDE/lazy/index.html#polars.lazy.Expr.str_parse_date)
 - [`.str_contains()`](POLARS_PY_REF_GUIDE/lazy/index.html#polars.lazy.Expr.str_contains)